-Student performance is reported as an average score based on the NAEP mathematics scale, which ranges from 0 to 500 for grades 4 and 8, and from 0 to 300 for grade 12.
+Student performance is reported as an average score based on the NAEP mathematics scale, which ranges from 0 to 500 for grades 4 and 8.

 Tables 1-A and 1-B show the overall performance results of grades 4 and 8 public school students in Illinois, the nation (public), and the region.
-The list of states making up a given region for NAEP prior to 2003 differed from the list used by the U.S. Census Bureau, which has been used in NAEP from 2003 onward.
-Therefore, the data for the state's region are given only for 2003, 2005, 2007, and 2009.
+Prior to 2003, the list of states that comprise a given region for NAEP differed from the list used by the U.S. Census Bureau, which has been used in NAEP from 2003 onward.
+Therefore, the data for the state's region are given only for 2003, 2005, 2007, 2009, and 2011.
 The first column of results presents the average score on the NAEP mathematics scale.
 The remaining columns show the scores at selected percentiles.
-A percentile indicates the percentages of students whose scores fell at or below a particular score.
+Percentiles indicate the percentages of students whose scores fell at or below a particular score.
 For example, the 25th percentile demarks the cut point for the lowest 25 percent of students within the distribution of scale scores.